Suozzi and Pilip hunt for votes as snowstorm dampens turnout in special election to replace ex-Rep. George Santos

 - Oops!Something went wrong.Please try again later.

-NEW YORK — Democrat Tom Suozzi and Republican Mazi Melesa Pilip scrambled for votes Tuesday as a special election day snowstorm threatened to dampen turnout in their hotly contested Long Island congressional special election to replace disgraced ex-Rep. George Santos.
+NEW YORK — Democrat Tom Suozzi and Republican Mazi Melesa Pilip scrambled for votes Tuesday as an Election Day snowstorm threatened to dampen turnout in their hotly contested Long Island congressional special election to replace disgraced ex-Rep. George Santos.

-The two campaigns were offering supporters rides to snow-blanketed polling stations in the NY-03 district and trading last-minute jabs as they looked for an edge in a hard-fought race that polls say is too close to call.
+The two campaigns were offering supporters rides to snow-blanketed polling stations in the 3rd Congressional District and trading last-minute jabs as they looked for an edge in a hard-fought race that polls say is too close to call.

 Suozzi was up early to meet workers changing shifts in heavy snow at a UPS warehouse in Uniondale.